okhlybov/zstdlib/README.md

 Documentation extracted from _zstdlib_ still contains traces of old zlib-related pieces.
 Just keep this in mind and substitute *zlib* with *zstdlib* upon browsing.

-Gzip support, although available in Zstd's Zlib compatibility layer, is currently disabled.
+Gzip _.gz_ file support, although available in Zstd's Zlib compatibility layer, is currently disabled.

 Zstd's external compression dictionaries capability is not (yet) implemented.